-GEORGIA TRAFFIC RECORDS ASSESSMENT RECOMMENDATIONS JUNE 2022 DATA SYSTEM REC NUMBER RECOMMENDATION Non-Implemented Some Progress Significant Progress Complete NOTES 1 Improve the data quality control program for the Crash data system to reflect best practices identified in the Traffic Records Program Assessment Advisory.
-X Georgia has developed several additional data quality control queries to identify data errors for each law enforcement agency in the state.
+GEORGIA TRAFFIC RECORDS ASSESSMENT RECOMMENDATIONS JULY 2023 DATA SYSTEM REC NUMBER RECOMMENDATION Non-Implemented Some Progress Significant Progress Complete NOTES Crash Improve the data quality control program for the Crash data system to reflect best practices identified in the Traffic Records Program Assessment Advisory. x Georgia has developed several additional data quality control queries to identify data errors for each law enforcement agency in the state.
 The queries are run each month, and error rates are shared with agencies through our law enforcement liaisons.
 The queries were built through collaboration between the GDOT, GOHS and the TRCC Technical Committee.
 SHSP and HSIP have been coordinated and the required reports have been completed to fulfil required recommendations.
-Note: Refer to FFY 2022 Traffic Records Projects Numetric and LEA Technology Grant GACP.
-Crash 2 Improve the interfaces with the Crash data system to reflect best practices identified in the Traffic Records Program Assessment Advisory.
-X Georgia has advanced our partnership with Numetric Inc. This software data analytics application provides graphical, tabular, and spatial tools to improve user experience and advance the state's ability to analyze data and identify appropriate countermeasures.
+Note: Refer to FFY 2023 Traffic Records Projects Numetric and LEA Technology Grant GACP.
+Improve the interfaces with the Crash data system to reflect best practices identified in the Traffic Records Program Assessment Advisory. x Georgia has advanced our partnership with Numetric Inc. This software data analytics application provides graphical, tabular, and spatial tools to improve user experience and advance the state's ability to analyze data and identify appropriate countermeasures.
 We have added a public dashboard and provided access to the full software suite to our highway safety partners.
 GDOT has updated the boundary data, updated the social vulnerability index data, added the 2021 data, improved query definitions (such as distracted driving), and conducted multiple training sessions over the previous year.
-Note: Refer to FFY 2022 Traffic Records Projects Numetric and LEA Technology Grant GACP.
+Note: Refer to FFY 2023 Traffic Records Projects Numetric and LEA Technology Grant GACP.

-GEORGIA TRAFFIC RECORDS ASSESSMENT RECOMMENDATIONS JUNE 2022 REC Some Significant DATA SYSTEM Progress Progress NUMBER Complete RECOMMENDATION Non-Implemented NOTES Improve the data The Georgia Department of Revenue (DOR) deployed a dictionary for the Vehicle major transformation of its' business systems in January data system to reflect best 3 Χ 2021.
-Georgia DRIVES (Driver Record and Integrated practices identified in the Vehicle Enterprise System) will modernize the vehicle Traffic Records Program registration and titling system and integrate this system Assessment Advisory. with the Department of Driver Services System.
-This project is currently in the implementation phase.
-Program Assessment Keith Thomas, Senior Manager, Motor Vehicle X 4 Advisory.
-Vehicle Application Development & Support at the Georgia Department of Revenue will be assigning a DOR team member to actively participate in the TRCC.
-We look forward to periodic quality reports at our FFY 2023 TRCC Improve the interfaces Technical Committee meetings as well as a potential with the Vehicle data opportunity for the TRCC to offer support for needed DOR system to reflect best Χ 5 vehicle record system enhancements as we move practices identified in the towards addressing the 2019 Traffic Records Assessment Traffic Records Program Vehicle Recommendations.
-Assessment Advisory.
+GEORGIA TRAFFIC RECORDS ASSESSMENT RECOMMENDATIONS JULY 2023 DATA SYSTEM REC NUMBER RECOMMENDATION Non- Implemented Some Progress Significant Progress Complete NOTES Vehicle 3 Improve the data dictionary for the Vehicle data system to reflect bes practices identified in the Traffic Records Program Assessment Advisory. х The Georgia Department of Revenue (DOR) deployed a major transformation of its' business systems in January 2021.
+Georgia DRIVES (Driver Record and Integrated Vehicle Enterprise System) will modernize the vehicle registration and titling system and integrate this system with the Department of Driver Services System.
+This project is currently progress.
+4 Program Assessment Advisory.
+X 5 Improve the interfaces with the Vehicle data system to reflect best practices identified in the Traffic Records Program Assessment Advisory. x Ram Godthi, Senior Manager, Motor Vehicle Application Development & Support at the Georgia Department of Revenue actively participates in the TRCC providing updates at FFY 2023 TRCC Technical Committee meetings.